Develop

 TargetActor,

-For locally persistent spatial anchors we recommend you save spatial anchors to an app-specific, persistent save game, and query anchors by way of a list of saved UUIDs.
+For locally persistent spatial anchors, save anchor UUIDs to an app-specific, persistent save game.
 For more information, see “Saving and Loading Your Game” in the Unreal Engine documentation.

 There’s no need to add any mandatory components or managers to a scene to use spatial anchors.
-You can access the Spatial Anchors system from Blueprints and we provide a set of Blueprint nodes that you can use.
+You can access the Spatial Anchors system from Blueprints using a set of Blueprint nodes.
 For more information, see Blueprint API Reference.

 1. Spawn an actor.